 There is nothing complicated involved when putting together this s’mores dip recipe!
 But a few recommendations will make it a breeze to prepare.

-First, buy quality ingredients.
+- First, purchase quality ingredients.
 I like Kraft Marshmallow Creme.
 There are probably some generic brands around, but play it safe and buy the Kraft.

-Also, don’t cheap out on the fudge sauce.
+- Also, buy a quality fudge sauce.
 With only 3 ingredients, all must be the best available to you.
-Read the label and the less artificial ingredients, the better.
+Read the label and the fewer artificial ingredients, the better.
 Chocolate should be at the top of the list!

 More Dessert Dips You’ll Love: